traefik/traefik/docs/content/middlewares/compress.md

 ### `excludedContentTypes`

-`excludedContentTypes` specifies a list of content types to compare the `Content-Type` header to before compressing.
+`excludedContentTypes` specifies a list of content types to compare the `Content-Type` header of the incoming requests to before compressing.

 The requests with content types defined in `excludedContentTypes` are not compressed.